jf-tech/omniparser/README.md

     extension repo/package; the rest of the library is just golang 1.12.

 ## Recent Feature Additions
+- Major restructure/refactoring
+    - Upgrade omni schema version to `omni.2.1` due a number of incompatible schema changes:
+        - `'result_type'` -> `'type'`
+        - `'ignore_error_and_return_empty_str` -> `'ignore_error'`
+        - `'keep_leading_trailing_space'` -> `'no_trim'`
+    - Changed how we handle custom functions: previously we always use strings as in param type as well as result param type.
+Not anymore, all types are supported for custom function in and out params.
+    - Changed the way how we package custom functions for extensions: previously we collect custom functions from all extensions and then pass all of them to the extension that is used; This feels weird, now changed to only the custom functions included in a particular extension are used in that extension.
+    - Deprecated/removed most of the custom functions in favor of using 'javascript'.
+    - A number of package renaming.
 - Added CSV file format support in omniv2 handler.
 - Introduced IDR node cache for allocation recycling.
 - Introduced [IDR](./idr/README.md) for in-memory data representation.